elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 		improve the performance for tunnel users because the packets will be distributed according to the encapsulated flows.

-	vlan+srcmac

-		This policy uses a very rudimentary vlan ID and source mac hash to load-balance traffic per-vlan, with failover should one leg fail.
-The intended use case is for a bond shared by multiple virtual machines, all configured to use their own vlan, to give lacp-like functionality without requiring lacp-capable switching hardware.

-		The formula for the hash is simply

-		hash = (vlan ID) XOR (source MAC vendor) XOR (source MAC dev)

 	The default value is layer2.
 This option was added in bonding version 2.6.3.
 In earlier versions of bonding, this parameter